-During the year, the Board reviewed all of the Group's material risk exposures, changes in the levels of risk and the action plans deployed to address them.
-It received half-yearly reports from the Internal Audit department and the Group Risks and Compliance department and was informed on the status of action plans to (i) detect and prevent cybercrime, (ii) strengthen anti-corruption measures in application of the Sapin II Law(1) and (iii) comply with the General Data Protection Regulation (GDPR).
+More generally, the Board reviewed all of the Group's material financial and non-financial risk exposures, changes in risk levels and the action plans deployed to address them.
+It received half-yearly reports from the Internal Audit department and the Group Risks, Compliance and Internal Control department and was informed of the status of action plans to detect and prevent cybercrime, prevent corruption under the Sapin II Act(1) compliance programme, and protect personal data in accordance with the European General Data Protection Regulation (GDPR) under the governance arrangements in place.
 It received the reports of the specialised Committees of the Board.

-The Board also decided to implement a share repurchase programme.
-It cancelled a number of acquired shares.
+The Board also decided to implement a share repurchase programme and cancelled a number of acquired shares.

-Strategy - Activities of the Group
+■ Strategy - Business model - Activities of the Group

-The Board of Directors reviewed and approved the Group's three-year strategy and 2018 budget and monitored the execution thereof.
-During the financial year, it benefited from specific presentations by the banners' Chief Operating Officers on each banner's situation, consumer trends, operations, strategic focuses (including format mix, digital and omni-channel strategies, data and the development of services), innovations and action plans.
-The presentations notably concerned Géant Casino, Casino supermarkets, Monoprix, Casino Proximités, and Cdiscount in France and Éxito and GPA in Latin America.
+The Board of Directors reviewed and approved the Group's strategic choices and 2019 budget and monitored its execution.
+As part of the strategy of refocusing on buoyant formats and geographies and growth businesses, and on improving the financial structure (deleveraging and reduction in capital expenditure, increase in cash generation), it raised the initial disposal plan target announced on 11 June 2018, set out an additional asset disposal plan and tasked the Audit Committee with monitoring said plan.
+During the financial year, the Board was given specific presentations by the banners' Chief Operating Officers on each banner's situation, consumer trends (particularly in organic products), operations, strategic focuses (including the mix of buoyant formats and synergies, the asset-light strategy, organic strategy, digital and omni-channel strategies, data and the development of services and energy with GreenYellow), innovations, and CSR action plans and commitments.
+The presentations notably concerned Distribution Casino France, Monoprix, Franprix and Cdiscount in France, and Éxito and GPA in Latin America.